Prosecutor accuses D.C. police of making rioting arrests with insufficient evidence

 Unlike states, where elected prosecutors handle serious cases, the District is unique in that the U.S. attorney’s office is tasked with prosecuting most local crimes and all federal cases.
 That means city police and federal prosecutors must work together on a daily basis.

-Sherwin said his office has prosecuted more than 125 criminal cases since demonstrations began across the country in May, filing charges for assaults on police and civilians, breaking into private property and destruction of monuments.
+Sherwin said his office has prosecuted more than 125 criminal cases since demonstrations began across the country in May, filing charges involving assaults on police and civilians, breaking into private property and destruction of monuments.

 “This represents the most criminal cases charged by any United States Attorney’s Office nationwide,” Sherwin wrote.